-This website is run and managed by two of the UKs leading Clinical Dental Technicians and opinion leaders in the denture industry, Marc Northover and Bill Sharpling.
-The purpose of this temporary website is to provide you with details about the clinics Bill and his associate CDT colleagues work in and how you can seek advice from them and make free consultation appointments to discuss denture matters as well as provide comprehensive information on dentures, implant assisted dentures and fixed arches of teeth.
-A unique new website is under development so keep visiting for the latest updates on how to solve your denture problems.
+This website is run and managed by one of the UKs leading Clinical Dental Technicians and opinion leaders in the denture industry, Bill Sharpling.
+The purpose of this website is to provide you with details about the clinics Bill and his associate CDT colleagues work in and how you can seek advice from them and make free consultation appointments to discuss denture matters as well as provide comprehensive information on dentures, implant assisted dentures and fixed arches of teeth.
+This new website is under continual development so keep visiting for the latest updates on how to solve your denture problems.

 At dentures.org.uk we believe that denture wearers should be confident in all aspects of everyday denture wear.

 Dentures are removable restorations for missing teeth.
 They are usually made from a gum coloured plastic base, with artificial teeth positioned so they restore your smile and bite.
 They can be complete (replacing all teeth) or partial (replacing some teeth).
 Having missing teeth can make you feel self-conscious about your smile and make eating and speaking difficult.
 It also has a negative impact on your oral health, so it is vital that they be replaced.

 Dentures today look very natural and will give your smile a life like and healthy appearance.
 Teeth give your lips, cheeks and face structure and losing too many will make your face look older.
 As well as restoring your smile, dentures will improve the shape of your face, giving you a more youthful appearance.
 When attached to dental implants they function just like real teeth, giving you the confidence to eat, speak and smile normally again.

 Treatment will involve an initial consultation to discuss your denture history and requirements.
 Your mouth will also need to be examined and a medical history taken.
 X-rays may also be needed.
 Impressions of your mouth will be taken and your bite recorded.